Waddy MacPhee: Football career

 A multi-sport professional athlete, MacPhee played in 10 games as a running back for the NFL's Providence Steam Rollers during their 1926 season under head coach Jim Laird.

-Later years
+Later life

 MacPhee was married to Jennie Call, and served for three years in the United States Navy during World War II.
 He taught high school history for 40 years at East Providence High School, Tome School, and Manlius School, from which he retired in 1968.
 MacPhee died in Charlotte, North Carolina in 1980 at age 80.